in

 Kosmos also makes a great lineup of BBQ sauces that work great on baby backs and pork spare ribs, especially if you want to try some more adventurous flavors such as their Peach Habanero or Honey Jalapeno.

-The Best Wood Pellets for Smoking 3-2-1 Ribs on a Traeger Pellet Grill
+Best Wood Pellets for Ribs

 You have a lot of options when it comes to choosing the right wood pellets to smoke your 3 2 1 ribs on a Traeger pellet grill.